Arik Roper

 Arik Moonhawk Roper (born 1973) is an illustrator and painter based in New York City.
 Roper grew up in Richmond, Virginia.
 His parents both being artists, his creativity was encouraged and he spent a great deal of time during childhood drawing.
-After graduating from the School of Visual Arts in 1995 specializing in cartooning, illustration, and silk-screening, he began working as a freelance illustrator and storyboard artist for advertising agencies in New York City.
+After graduating from the School of Visual Arts in 1995 specializing in cartooning, and silk-screening, he began working as a freelance illustrator and storyboard artist for advertising agencies in New York City.
 In 1998 he was hired as a storyboard revisionist at MTV Animation for the series Downtown.
 Later he directed his creativity toward more personal interests while shifting into the world of music-related visual art and packaging.
-After creating album art in the 1990s for bands such as Buzzoven, Weedeater, and Nebula, and working often for Tee Pee Records, his reputation grew within the underground rock and metal scene.
+After creating album art in the 1990s for underground rock and metal bands such as Buzzoven, Weedeater, and Nebula, and working often for Tee Pee Records, his reputation grew within the underground music scene.
 In the early 2000s he reconnected with Matt Pike of Sleep and created several album covers for the band High on Fire.
 He later went on to become closely associated with the band Sleep, having created several album covers for them, including the "bootleg" version of Jerusalem and two versions of the legendary Dopesmoker.

-He has since developed a devoted following creating seminal record covers and screeprint posters for a wide variety of bands including rock and metal legends such as Earth, Sunn O))), Sleep, Howlin' Rain, High on Fire, The Black Crowes, Kvelertak, Cathedral, Astra, Earthless, and Windhand among many others.
+He has since developed a devoted following creating seminal record covers and screeprint posters for a wide variety of bands including rock and metal legends such as Earth, Sunn O))), Sleep, Howlin' Rain, High on Fire, The Black Crowes, Kvelertak, Cathedral, Astra, Earthless, Enslaved, and Windhand among many others.
 His influences include diverse artists and styles ranging from comic and fantasy art to graphic design and classic illustration.
 Roper has cited some primary influences to be Roger Dean, Frank Frazetta, Vaughn Bode, Bernie Wrightson, Greg Irons, Mike Ploog, William Stout, and Alan Lee.